irccloud/irccloud-desktop/README.md

 # IRCCloud Desktop

-This is a prototype of an IRCCloud desktop app, currently available for Windows and MacOS X. The app wraps the IRCCloud website in a native window.
+This is a prototype of an IRCCloud desktop app for Windows, Linux (Debian/Ubuntu), and MacOS X. The app wraps the IRCCloud website in a native window.

 This app is currently experimental and is not officially supported, however it should provide equivalent or better functionality to other